 History of Police Lights

 Police departments and patrol cars began to pop up across the United States in the early 1800s.
 The first department was born in 1838 Boston.
 In 1845, New York City opened its first agency.
 This unit was followed shortly by the creation of multiple organizations across the country.
 This idea eventually caught on in every state, city, county, and locality across the US.

 Emergency lights and audible devices are present in almost every cop car in history.
 But, the type of lights and sirens used today are a far cry from the bulky units utilized in the mid-1800s.
 Police gear that was once thick, massive, and drained batteries quickly has changed to lightweight devices that won’t leave cops stranded with a dead battery or need a lot of maintenance.
 The way police lights and sirens has changed has let cops spend less time messing with gear and more time protecting communities.

 Popular Police Light Colors in the United States

 The most popular police lighting used in the US is red and blue.
 Besides red and blue, many agencies across the US also use white light to offset their red and blue police lights.
 White and sometimes amber colors are referred to as optional light in emergency vehicle state laws.

 No matter what type of lights a police officer has installed on their patrol or undercover vehicle, it is the driver’s responsibility to make sure the car is legal.
 To make sure your lights are legal in your state before you install them.
-Click here for more information about the legality of cop lights.
+Click here to find out if it is legal to use cop lights.

 Red Warning Lights